bsnux/ci_skeleton/README.rst

 **ci_skeleton** is a set of files ready to be used as a skeleton for your *CodeIgniter* applications.

+Version used for this skeleton is: **2.0.2**.

+You can check the version of CI taking a look at *system/core/CodeIgniter.php* file.

 -----------------
 Features
 -----------------